chicio/chicio.github.io/src/posts/2021-06-06-ddd-dictionary.md

   resources.
 * Supporting subdomain: this is a subdomain where the organization should invest in terms of development effort because there isn’t an existing software solution that covers the business needs.
 Anyway this subdomain is not as important as the Core Domain from a strategical point of view.
-This is way this kind of development are usually outsourced to external companies in order to avoid putting too much effort and resources on it.
+This is the reason why this kind of development are usually outsourced to external companies in order to avoid putting too much effort and resources on it.
 * Generic subdomain: this kind of subdomains includes needs where a software solution is already available to be purchased without the needs for any development efforts.